Pink (singer): 2021–present: All I Know So Far and Trustfall

-On February 12, 2021, she released the song "Cover Me in Sunshine", a duet with her daughter Willow Sage Hart.
+On February 12, 2021, Pink released the song "Cover Me in Sunshine", a duet with her daughter Willow Sage Hart.
 On April 9, 2021, she released the song "Anywhere Away from Here", a duet with Rag'n'Bone Man.
-On April 29, she announced a live album, titled All I Know So Far: Setlist, which was released on May 21.
+On April 29, she announced a live album, All I Know So Far: Setlist, which was released on May 21.
 The album contains the live versions of previous Pink songs, live covers and "Cover Me in Sunshine".
 It also includes the title track, released as a single on May 7.
 All I Know So Far: Setlist serves as the companion album to the documentary film covering Pink's life of the same name, which was released simultaneously with the album through Amazon's Prime Video platform.

-In April 2021, Pink confirmed to ET Canada that a ninth studio album was in the "very early days, but I will tell you, it will be very honest".
+In April 2021, Pink confirmed to Entertainment Tonight Canada that a ninth studio album was in the "very early days, but I will tell you, it will be very honest".

+In February 2022, Pink partnered with Calm and narrated three bedtime stories.
+She released a protest song "Irrelevant" on July 14, 2022.
+Later that year, she attended the Taylor Hawkins Tribute Concert in Los Angeles, performing "Barracuda" by Heart, "Somebody To Love" by Queen and "The Pretender" by Foo Fighters.

-On November 4, 2022, Pink released the single "Never Gonna Not Dance Again", which serves as the lead single from her upcoming album Trustfall.
-Pink performed the song at the American Music Awards on November 20.
+On November 4, 2022, Pink released the single "Never Gonna Not Dance Again", which served as the lead single from her album Trustfall.
+A day later, she inducted Dolly Parton into the Rock and Roll Hall of Fame.
+Pink performed "Never Gonna Not Dance Again" at the American Music Awards on November 20 while on roller skates.
+On the same night, she paid tribute to Olivia Newton-John with a performance of "Hopelessly Devoted to You".
+Pink released her ninth studio album Trustfall on February 17, 2023.
+It debuted at number one in the United Kingdom and Australia while debuting at number two in the United States.
+On June 7, 2023, Pink started her eighth concert tour Summer Carnival in Bolton.

+On August 23, 2024, Pink performed "What About Us" along with her daughter at the 2024 Democratic National Convention in Chicago, Illinois.
+That October, Pink announced that the next four shows would be postponed "[d]ue to reasons beyond my control".
+The affected shows were planned for October 20–24 in Lincoln, Sioux Falls, Milwaukee, and Des Moines.